Inferring Coarse Views of Connectivity in Very Large Graphs

 2014

-Reza Rejaie, Associate Professor, Department of Computer and Information Science, University of Oregon, USA
+Reza Rejaie, Associate Professor, Department of Computer and Information Science, University of Oregon, EE.UU.

 External Presentation (External Speaker)